2023-09-24 06:57:00

 On September 11 and 12, the Second Extension Conference of the Network of Provincial Universities, “RUP”, was held in the Patagonian University Institute of the Arts (IUPA), whose eloquent theme: “Research, Extension and sovereignty of knowledge for regional political and economic independence through 40 years of the definitive return to democracy”, focused on the current events of a particular historical moment.
 This significant event for our city brought together more than 80 exhibitors, including teachers, students and researchers, offering a great contribution to the local, regional and interprovincial community.
 I will refer to the panel whose theme was “Human Rights, Gender Policies and ESI”.

 The exhibiting table was outstanding.
-Coordinated by Dr. Marcela Cena and had the presence of a great national reference, researcher and feminist activist the sociologist Dora Barrancos; together with the sociologist and political scientist Mario Pecheny; and the Dr. Reference in ESI, Facundo Boccardi; who began by speaking about “The post-pandemic. “the new emerging practices in sexuality and digital environments, the re-emergence of sexual abuse and new punitive dissemination practices such as escraches and judicialization of schools.”
+Coordinated by Dr. Marcela Cena and had the presence of a great national reference, researcher and feminist activist the sociologist Dora Barrancos; together with the sociologist and political scientist Mario Pecheny; and the Dr. Reference in ESI, Facundo Boccardi; who began by speaking regarding “The post-pandemic. “the new emerging practices in sexuality and digital environments, the re-emergence of sexual abuse and new punitive dissemination practices such as escraches and judicialization of schools.”

 Raising the value and meaning of ESI as part of public policies. and even a space for intensified disputes when the object is sexuality and school education, in childhood and adolescence.
 As an axis of tension, the intervention of voices that challenge adult-centric norms.
 It states that feminist criticism of patriarchal practices within institutions has been increasing with reports of sexual harassment of teachers or fellow students, making visible deep-rooted sexist logic.